 |💰 Best budget hotel:||Sleep Well Youth Hostel|

-- Where to Stay in Brussels: 13 Best Areas to Stay in Brussels
+- 13 Best Areas to Stay in Brussels

-- 📌 Brussels City Centre, best area to stay in Brussels
+- 📌 City Centre, where to stay in Brussels for first-time tourists

-- 📌 Ixelles, where to stay in Brussels with family
+- 📌 Sablon, where to stay in Brussels for chocolate lovers

-- 📌 European Quarter, stay in international neighborhood in Brussels
+- 📌 European Quarter, a high-end area to stay in Brussels

-- 📌 Saint Gilles, a residential area to stay in Brussels
+- 📌 Saint Gilles, where to stay in Brussels for culture vulture

-- 📌 Avenue Louise, where to stay in Brussels for upmarket shopping
+- 📌 Avenue Louise, where to stay in Brussels for shopping

-- 📌 Saint Josse-Ten-Noode, a residential area in Brussels
+- 📌 Saint Josse-Ten-Noode, multicultural and vibrant area in Brussels

-- 📌 Koekelberg, a residential area in Brussels
+- 📌 Koekelberg, a residential area in Brussels, quiet break away.

 📌13 Best Areas to Stay in Brussels

-1. 💖 Brussels City Centre, best area to stay in Brussels
+1. City Centre, where to stay in Brussels for first-time tourists

-If you want to be in the centre of Brussels, you should stay in the city centre.
+If you are looking for where to stay in Brussels for first-time visitors, you should stay in the city center.
 It offers an excellent location, is home to the best attractions, and historic buildings in the entire city.

-Visitors will enjoy a range of attractions in the city centre from the Brussels Stock Exchange, the Grand Place, to the fantastic bars, restaurants, and cafes.
+Visitors will enjoy a range of attractions in the city center from the Brussels Stock Exchange, the Grand Place, to the fantastic bars, restaurants, chocolatiers, shops, and cafes.

-Visitors of all different ages, interests, and cultures will love the city centre.
+Visitors of all different ages, interests, and cultures will love the city center.
 It has a wide range of perfect accommodation for any budget and is a generally brilliant spot to stay.

-Brussels City Centre is a great place to stay for first-time tourists and for short trips one night, two nights or just for weekends.
-It is also an excellent place if you want to stay near the train station, for the Christmas market, and for the gay LGBT community.
+Brussels City Centre is the best area to stay in Brussels for tourists and for short trips one night, two nights or just for weekends.
+It is also the best area to stay in Brussels near the train station, for the Christmas market, and for the gay LGBT community.

 Best things to See in Brussels Centrum: